alinepaes/alinepaes.github.io/_projects/2_project.md

 giscus_comments: true
 ---

-This project investigates the development of **knowledge-enhanced machine learning methods for natural language processing** with a focus on generating positive social impact.
+Knowledge-Enhanced Natural Language Machine Learning for Positive Social Impact investigates the development of **knowledge-enhanced machine learning methods for natural language processing** with a focus on generating positive social impact.
 By combining structured knowledge sources with modern NLP techniques, the research addresses real-world challenges in areas such as misinformation detection, hate speech identification, health communication, and social inequality.

 A central motivation of this project is to foster **inclusive and responsible AI research**, with particular attention to underrepresented languages, communities, and social contexts — including Brazilian Portuguese and the sociotechnical realities of Rio de Janeiro and beyond.